Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

     }
 ```

-* And then in the update, we are just going to update the battery bars image fill amount by the power the battery has remaining.
+* And then in the `Update`, we are just going to update the battery bars image fill amount by the power the battery has remaining.

 ```C#
     // Update is called once per frame